directus/directus/docs/app/content-collections.md

 ![Filter Items](image.webp)

-It is possibly to conditionally [filter](/app/filters/) which Items are displayed on the Collection page.
+It is possible to conditionally [filter](/app/filters/) the Items displayed on the Collection page.
 To filter a Collection's Items, follow the steps below.

 1. Navigate to the Content Module and select the desired Collection.